Redesign Launching Fall 2018

 - The course and exam description, including the final curriculum framework and more information about the exam

-- Resources for the AP Course Audit,* including an example textbook list, sample syllabi, syllabus development guide, and syllabus development tutorial
+- Resources for the AP Course Audit,* including an example textbook list, sample syllabi, syllabus development guide, syllabus development tutorial, and planning and pacing information

 - A secure practice exam